Kamerion Wimbley: College career

 At Florida State, Wimbley played in all 14 games including the 2003 Sugar Bowl against Georgia as a true freshman, lining up at defensive end while also earning extensive playing time on special teams throughout the season.
 Wimbley finished the season as the second leading tackler among all Seminole freshmen with 17 stops, behind only A. J. Nicholson.
 In the Seminoles win at Georgia Tech in early November, Wimbley recorded six solo tackles.

 In his sophomore year, Wimbley was still primarily serving as back-up to Eric Moore.
 Playing in all 13 games, he recorded 38 tackles (30 solo and eight assisted), 6.5 tackles for lost yardage, 2.5 quarterback sacks, two pass break-ups and seven quarterback hurries.
 His first career start came against Duke, as he replaced the injured Moore and responded with a career-high tying eight tackles.
 Wimbley's best game of the season came against Colorado with a career-high eight tackles (four for lost yardage), two sacks, two third down stops, two pass deflections and one forced fumble.

 Still only a back-up to Moore at right defensive, Wimbley played in all 12 games as a junior.
 Only against Syracuse and Virginia he replaced Moore in the starting line-up.
 Wimbley finished the season with 27 tackles and 7 quarterback hurries.
 Five of those came in the victory over Wake Forest.
 He also had a season-high five tackles in Florida State's victory over Clemson.

 As a senior, he recorded three multiple sack games and lead the ACC in sacks before suffering a knee injury against NC State.
 He also led the team in quarterback hurries with 17 and set career-highs in season sacks and tackles for a loss.
 He returned to the starting lineup for the Orange Bowl against Penn State, his last career game.
 Despite being injured part of the season, Wimbley was named second-team All-ACC and was named All-America by Pro Football Weekly.

 Professional career

+2006 NFL draft

 Although playing 4-3 defensive end at Florida State, Wimbley was considered "not big enough to play there on a consistent basis in the NFL."
 Rather, he was considered an ideal fit at 3-4 rush linebacker by most NFL scouts.

 For their 3-4 defense, the Cleveland Browns were in need of a run-stuffer and a pass rusher.
 There was discussion that the team should pick nose tackle Haloti Ngata, but according to general manager Phil Savage, the coaching staff wanted to pressure the quarterback, so the team targeted Wimbley.
-The Browns selected him as the 13th pick overall in the draft.
+The Browns selected him in the first round as the 13th pick overall in the 2006 NFL Draft.